 What is there to disagree with, exactly?
 It’s all true.
 This fixation on calling out the supposed hypocrisies of anti-abortionists—How can they be pro-life and want abortion punishable by death penalty?; If they love “life” so much, why don’t they care about the maternal death rates?—seems mostly sustained by people who aren’t targets for state violence themselves.
 So much space is taken up challenging right-wingers to reconcile moral contradictions in their ideology, but there aren’t any.
 Does a law strip bodily autonomy from vulnerable people?
 Then it’s a good law.

-During the “meth baby” panic of the 2000s—somewhat less discussed than the “crack baby” panic of the ’80s—judges began unabashedly misapplying a felony charge known as “chemical endangerment.
-Intended for situations where children were playing near backyard meth labs, it was turned on pregnant people who used drugs, or were suspected of using drugs, or in the vicinity of where drugs had maybe been recently.
+During the “meth baby” panic of the 2000s—somewhat less discussed than the “crack baby” panic of the ’80s—judges began unabashedly misapplying a felony charge known as “chemical endangerment.”
+Intended for situations where children were playing near backyard meth labs, it was turned on pregnant people who used drugs, or who were suspected of using drugs, or who were in the vicinity of where drugs had maybe been used recently.
 The law itself does not mention “fetus” or “pregnancy,” but this didn’t matter.